kothing/react-app-boilerplate/README.md

 ## Project Goal

-I am a professional Frontend Developer based in Germany.
+I am a professional Frontend Developer.
 My goal with this project is to create an advanced template for react applications.
 On the way I hope to learn as much as I can about **react** and the **typescript**/**javascript** ecosystem.